ALL STATE DATA UPDATED FOR 2022!

 |Hearing Wait Time (Months)||Average Disposition Time (Days)||Average Approval Rate (2021)|

 As the table here and the chart below indicate, in 2020, you may have to wait longer than normal because the wait times are around 6 months longer at all offices in Nevada.
-The approval rates also do not look good either with all offices performing well below average.
-The best office they have is is still 11.9% below the national average.
+Nevada is split when it comes to approval rates with one office above and one below the national average.

 These waiting times and approval rates only highlight how important it can be to have a qualified representative – such as an Advocate from Citizens Disability – working on your case.
 The Government Accountability Office has done research that shows that an applicant who has a representative has an up to three times greater chance of being approved than a person who goes it alone.